dustinkredmond/FXTrayIcon/README.md

 ## Projects using `FXTrayIcon`
-- [JDKMon](https://github.com/HanSolo/JDKMon) - A tool that monitors your installed JDK's and informs you about updates.
+- [JDKMon](https://github.com/HanSolo/JDKMon) - A tool that monitors your installed JDK's and informs you about updates
-- [GlucoStatusFX](https://github.com/HanSolo/glucostatusfx) - Glucose status monitor for Nightscout implemented in JavaFX.
+- [GlucoStatusFX](https://github.com/HanSolo/glucostatusfx) - Glucose status monitor for Nightscout implemented in JavaFX
--  [GistFX](https://github.com/RedmondSims/GistFX) - A utility that makes managing and organizing your GitHub Gists easy and convenient.
+- [GistFX](https://github.com/RedmondSims/GistFX) - A utility that makes managing and organizing your GitHub Gists easy and convenient

 If your project uses FXTrayIcon, let us know via Pull Request, and we'll feature your project on this README.